jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Of particular note, given the sparse nature of our data, we compared between two zero-replacement methods.
-This was performed with the script `02-scripts.backup/017-PhILR_PCoA_ZeroReplacementComparison_20190527.Rmd`, and we observed little differences (Figure R19).
+This was performed with the script `02-scripts.backup/017-PhILR_PCoA_ZeroReplacementComparison_20190527.Rmd`, and we observed little difference (Figure R19).

 ---